 If that fails to remedy things then check the battery connections or motor connections, if they are loose or corroded a high resistance will drop the voltage.
-This is a very common cause of slow operation and generally the motor terminals will be hot or warm as current passing through the high resistance joint generates heat.
+This is a very common cause of anchor winch slow operation and generally the motor terminals will be hot or warm as current passing through the high resistance joint generates heat.

-If the slow blow fuse or circuit breaker has failed, check the windlass is not jammed or seized, and check it by turning over by hand.
+If the slow blow fuse or circuit breaker has failed, check the anchor winch is not jammed or seized, and check it by turning over by hand.
 A circuit breaker tripping usually indicates that the anchor windlass is being overloaded.
 Tripping usually occurs over small period form one or two second or more.
 If it is instantaneous then it could indicate a more serious electrical issue.
 Common causes are jammed chains.
 Take the chain off the gypsy, and try it without chain.
-If it runs easily and quietly then you know its not the chain or motor and gearing seizing and jamming up.
+If it runs easily and quietly then you know it's not the chain or motor and gearing seizing and jamming up.

-If the fuse or circuit breaker failure is instantaneous, this usually indicates a short circuit in the motor or across the terminals.
+If the fuse or circuit breaker failure is instantaneous, this usually indicates a short circuit in the anchor winch motor or across the terminals.
 You need to check this out and what ever you do please don’t go and insert new fuses hoping for a different outcome.

 In most cases this is entirely due to applying excessive load, either from the anchor and rode or a jammed up windlass gypsy.
 It is easy to blame low battery voltage but a reminder you should have engine on and motoring when retrieving an anchor so power should not be the issue.
-Poor motor connection can cause an issue, that is because they are not clean and tight and as they make a high resistance in the circuit cause voltage drop and therefore heating and power loss.
+Poor motor connection on an anchor winch can cause an issue, that is because they are not clean and tight and as they make a high resistance in the circuit cause voltage drop and therefore heating and power loss.
 Sometimes there can be poor brush contact and this affects power.

-The control system circuit control fuses can blow.
+The anchor winch control system circuit control fuses can blow.
 They shouldn’t but its because water has got in somewhere and created a short.
 Less of a problem can be a fault in solenoid, or a fault in the control circuit.